Thanks to Dave at work for asking me about cedar plank salmon...it got me rolling...

 *Now, it's not perfect.
 You will have to deal with the smoking hot cedar plank.
 Make sure you have a sheet pan or something like it, and a heat proof trivet to put it on when you are done cooking.

-To cook cedar plank salmon you need an untreated cedar plank.
-(And some salmon.
-I'm a master of the obvious.)
+To cook salmon on a cedar plank, you need a grill, a piece of salmon, and an untreated cedar plank.
 The safest way to get untreated cedar is to buy grilling planks at cooking store...but they are expensive, and they tend to be on the small side if you want to cook an entire salmon fillet.
-The cheaper way out is your local hardware store.
-I buy untreated cedar 1x8 boards and cut them into 16 inch lengths.
-But, there is a slight risk that untreated hardware store cedar was piled up with treated wood while it was in storage, and the toxins in the treated wood have leached into the cedar.
+The cheaper, but riskier way is your local hardware store.
+I used to buy untreated cedar 1x8 boards and cut them into 16 inch lengths.
+But, be aware: there is a risk that untreated hardware store cedar was piled up with treated wood while it was in storage, and the toxic chemicals used to treat that wood have leached into the cedar.

 Use your own best judgement.
-I buy untreated cedar boards from the hardware store.
+Like I said, I used to buy untreated cedar boards from the hardware store.
 I've been cooking on cedar planks for years; when I started the ONLY option was the hardware store.
-Ten years ago, my local specialty cookware store didn't carry cedar planks, and my big box hardware store didn't carry KitchenAid products.
+Nowadays, I buy cedar planks that are made for grilling.
+They're more expensive, but I prefer the peace of mind to the savings.

 *If you want the best of both worlds, check high end cookware stores at the end of summer.
 I don't like paying $20 for 4 feet of wood at a cooking store...but at the end of the grilling season, when it's on sale for $5, I snap it up.